DebugBSD/Assembly-Workbench/README.md

 * Add a Window which holds a list of all symbols defined in a project or file.
 * Add support to international (Spanish, English)
 * Add general Settings (see section Settings)
+* Add support to Doxygen.
+* Add support to some kind of unit testing.
+* Execute the Find and Replace tool on other thread (so main thread is not busy)

 Tomorrow
 --------